 Airbnb: We love using Airbnbs when we travel, especailly when we are with larger groups or need more space to spread out.
-In classic hipster fashion, Denver has tons of super cute houses (like this one!) on Airbnb.
-Also, use THIS LINK for $40 your first stay to help reduce hotel costs!
+In classic hipster fashion, Denver has tons of super cute houses on Airbnb.
+My favorite is this cute trolly house!

 Now, let’s dive into your ultimate weekend guide to Denver!